Sharlaan/pokecheck/README.md

 - [x] one can search for a specific pokémon by name
 - [x] one can select a pokémon to view its main characteristics
 - [x] one can compare this selected Pokémon's characteristics with other pokémons of same type
+- [ ] display a few of most recent tweets about the selected pokémon
 - [ ] one can bookmark a given pokémon
 - [ ] ... and a few bonuses depending on time left.